caiovini980/caiovini980/README.md

 ✈️Love to travel to eat different foods and  and meet new cultures.
 Countries I've visited: Brazil, Germany, Canada, US, Italy, Switzerland, Austria and Portugal.

-🎯 My goal is to work on AAA games, so I'm looking forward to improve my skills as a developer on every category.
+🎯 My goal is to work on AAA games, so I'm looking forward to improve my skills as a developer on gameplay category.

 💬 I'm from Brazil, so my mother language is Portuguese but feel free to reach me in English as well.